-Desired Outcome Activity Evidence that supports this approach Challenge number(s) addressed 1.
-High quality phonics intervention in Early years and KS1 to ensure that pupils keep up and not have to catch up Coaching/CPD throughout the year for all teachers/TAs teaching phonics to ensure consistency of approach - phonics lead to be out of class in order to facilitate this.
-Closing the Vocabulary Gap - Quigley, A: 2018 EEF - Use of a highly effective, system- atic, synthetic phonics scheme has an extensive impact on outcomes by 5 months on average.
+Desired Outcome Activity Evidence that supports this Challenge approach number(s) addressed High quality phonics intervention in Early years and KS1 to ensure that pupils keep up and not have to catch up Coaching/CPD throughout the year for all teachers/TAs teaching phonics to ensure consistency of approach - phonics lead to be out of class in order to facilitate this.
+Closing the Vocabulary Gap - Quigley, A: 2018 EEF - Use of a highly effective, systematic, synthetic phonics scheme has an extensive impact on outcomes by 5 months on average.
 1,2,4 Continued use of the RWI phonics training portal 1,2,4 Phonics lead to identify areas for CPD to individual members of staff and to recommend training from the portal 1,2,4 RWI interventions used effectively with children who may need it.
 1,2,4 2.
 To deliver small group interventions where necessary (and where it is most needed) to fill any gaps in learning caused by absence Question level analysis of summative assessments and analysis of formative assessments (Insight) to be used across school to identify areas where intervention is necessary Closing the Vocabulary Gap - Quigley, A: 2018 EEF research suggests that small group tuition can provide +4 months 1,2,3,4 Employment of an intervention teacher to work across the school, initially in Y5 and Y6 EEF suggest that 1:1 tuition can provide 1,2,3,4 Purchase of CGP revision materials and distribution FOC to PP children (Y6 only) +5 months 1,2 RWI 1:1s organised in line with in class assessments.
 1,2,3 3.
-To ensure that the most effective adaptations are made for pupils with SEND/ otherwise disadvantaged across the curriculum to allow them to access the knowledge being taught EEF's 5 a day strategy rolled out across school to ensure that all learners enjoy a positive learning experience: Explicit instruction Inclusion of cognitive and metacognitive strategies Scaffolding Flexible grouping Using technology PLUS, we have added a sixth initiative which encourages and understanding of sensory issues EEF strategy employed to include improved metacognition 1,2,3,4 5 a day to be planned for across the curriculum in each year group 1,2,3,4
+To ensure that the most effective adaptations are made for pupils with SEND/ otherwise disadvantaged across the curriculum to allow them to access the knowledge being taught EEF's 5 a day strategy rolled out across school to ensure that all learners enjoy a positive learning experience: Explicit instruction Inclusion of cognitive and metacognitive strategies Scaffolding EEF strategy employed to include improved metacognition 1,2,3,4 5 a day to be planned for across the curriculum in each year group 1,2,3,4